-- 3. Board Remuneration and Nomination Committee (continued) - (c) Roles and Responsibilities (continued) - (ii) Remuneration - Recommend to the Board a framework and developing a clear remuneration policy for Directors, CEO, other members of senior management and control function heads for the Board's approval.
+- (ii) Remuneration - Recommend to the Board a framework and developing a clear remuneration policy for Directors, CEO, other members of senior management and control function heads for the Board's approval.
 The remuneration framework supports the Bank's business objectives, risk strategies, corporate values and long-term interests, as well as reflects the responsibility and commitment which goes with Board membership and responsibilities of the CEO, other members of senior management, control function heads and other material risk takers; - Recommend to the Board appropriate remuneration package, which should be sufficient to attract and retain directors of caliber, and yet not excessive to the extent the Bank's funds are used to subsidise the excessive remuneration package.
-The framework covers all aspects of remuneration such as the remuneration and employment conditions of the industry including Director's fees, salaries, allowances, bonuses, share options, benefit-in-kind and termination benefits; - Recommend to the Board the appropriate level of remuneration packages for Non-Executive Directors and Independent Directors that is linked to their level of responsibilities undertaken and contribution to the effective functioning of the Board.
-The remuneration of each Board member may differ based on their level of expertise, knowledge and experience; - Recommend to the Board specific remuneration packages for the CEO, other members of senior management, control function heads and other material risk takers.
-The remuneration package is structured such that it is competitive and consistent with the Bank's business objectives, risk strategies, corporate values and long-term interests.
-Remuneration packages are drawn up in alignment with Parent Company's policies and guidelines to promote prudent risk-taking behavior and encourage individuals to act in the interests of the Bank as a whole.
-Remuneration and incentives are linked to contribution and level of accountabilities, to be adjusted symmetrical with all types of risk outcomes by weighing the time horizon of risks; and
+The framework covers all aspects of remuneration such as the remuneration and employment conditions of the industry including Director's fees, salaries, allowances, bonuses, share options, benefit-in-kind and termination benefits: - Recommend to the Board the appropriate level of remuneration packages for Non-Executive Directors and Independent Directors that is linked to their level of responsibilities undertaken and contribution to the effective functioning of the Board.
+The remuneration of each Board member may differ based on their level of expertise, knowledge and experience; and - Recommend to the Board the selection, performance, remuneration and succession plans of the CEO, control function heads and other members of senior management.

-- 3. Board Remuneration and Nomination Committee (continued) - (c) Roles and Responsibilities (continued) - (ii) Remuneration (continued) - Details of the remuneration (including benefits-in-kind) of the individual directors, CEO, other members of senior management and other material risk takers are to be disclosed in Directors' Report section of the annual accounts according to the BNM CG Policy Document's disclosures requirement. - (d) Overview of Remuneration System - (i) The Bank's remuneration system is competitive and consistent with the business objectives, risk strategies, corporate values and long-term interest.
+- 3. Board Remuneration and Nomination Committee (continued) - (d) Overview of Remuneration System - (i) The Bank's remuneration system is competitive and consistent with the business objectives, risk strategies, corporate values and long-term interest.
 It links remuneration with performance and risk factors closely.
 It serves to encourage staff to enhance their performance, and at the same time, to strengthen their awareness of risk so as to achieve sound remuneration management. - (ii) The Remuneration and Incentive Policy of the BOC Group is generally in line with the broad principles set out in the - Hong Kong Monetary Authority ("HKMA") "Guideline on a Sound Remuneration System" and applicable to the BOCHK and all of its subsidiaries (including the branches and institutions in and out of Hong Kong); and - Principle 8 of BNM CG Guidelines for Licensed Institutions on the requirement of "a formal and transparent procedure for fixing the remuneration packages of Board Members, CEO and Senior Management and the remuneration policies and practices should be in line with the Licensed Institution's ethical values, objectives and culture". - (iii) BOCHK Group Remuneration Policy sets out the components of remuneration; the governance and review mechanism for the remuneration of all employees of BOCHK Group including Bank of China (Malaysia) Berhad ("BOCM") which is a fully-owned subsidiary of BOCHK since 17 October 2016.